R3dCr3sc3nt/BSidesSF-2017/web/the-year-2000/README.md

 Since we can surmise that a git repository is present, we can further verify this assumption by trying to access some of git's metadata files directly.
 The next-most obvious location to check is to see if the local Git configuration file, `.git/config` exists.
 Again, we simply need to load that URL path ([http://theyear2000.ctf.bsidessf.net/.git/config](http://theyear2000.ctf.bsidessf.net/.git/config)) in our browser.

-Again, we're greeted with a standard git configuration file:
+We're greeted with a standard git configuration file:

 ```
 [core]